 Hand-drawn bullet-hell!
-ZOE Begone! is a frenetic shooter combining the run-and-gun mechanics of Metal Slug with the infinite loops and shmup-ing of Resogun, wrapped up with old-fashioned drawn-on-film style animation.
+ZOE Begone! is a frenetic arcade shooter combining the run-and-gun mechanics of Metal Slug with the looping arenas and shmup-ing of Resogun, wrapped up with 1930's drawn-on-film style animation.
 Fight your own creator as the artist bears down on you with pen and paintbrush!

 Hello!
 I thought I'd start posting a few dev logs going back to the very first experiments and ideas that eventually lead to the ZOE you see before you now!